PPE & Spray Foam Safety

 Spray polyurethane foam toxicity can cause contact and inhalation injuries if not properly protected against.
 Preventing inhalation of spray foam chemicals, as well as preventing eye and skin contact with these chemicals before the foam is fully cured, is critically important.
 Safety Data Sheets (SDS) for SPF chemicals are excellent sources of information regarding hazards and safe handling requirements.

 Always conduct a PPE evaluation to determine the safety requirements and how to best meet them over the course of the project.
 PPE likely to be required for every project includes respiratory protection, eye and face protection, protective clothing and chemical-resistant gloves.

-As an added level of safety, and in case something does go wrong, additional safety equipment is highly recommended for every spray foam job.
-This includes an eyewash station loaded with fresh water, a first-aid kit, and fire extinguisher.
+As an added level of safety and in case something does go wrong, additional safety equipment is highly recommended for every spray foam job.
+This includes an eyewash station loaded with fresh water, a first-aid kit and a fire extinguisher.